Interski Employment Opportunities

 A unique position to Interski, you will act as a translatory service between any injured clients and the medical services in Italy.
 This role does not require any medical experience, you must organise logistics and act as a linguistic aid only.
 In the event of an accident or illness these invaluable team members are responsible for going to medical centres/doctors/hospital and hotels, providing caring and supportive back-up for sick/injured clients in resort.
 Duties include liaising between Italian and British agencies involved in the medical process.
 A willingness to provide an exceptional level of service and care is essential, as is the ability to communicate and organise effectively in this very demanding but rewarding position.
 You should be able to deal with clients colleagues/suppliers in a professional and reassuring manner during any emergency situations, whilst remaining calm and in control at all times.
 Italian/French is essential in this role.

 We are looking for a lively, warm and enthusiastic Nanny to join our resort team.
-This is an exciting new role for the 2017/18 season in which we are partnering with a local miniclub in Pila, to provide our own staff to deal exclusively with our clients.
-We are seeking an experienced Nanny that has the skill set to shape this new department, working closely with the miniclub to create a fun and safe environment in which our clients feel fully confident in leaving their children.
+This role, new last season, is needing a creative and driven individual to continue to shape this department.
+The Nanny works in partnership with a local miniclub in Pila, to deal exclusively with our clients.
+We are seeking an experienced Nanny to work closely with the miniclub to create a fun and safe environment in which our clients feel fully confident in leaving their children.

 You will need to have experience of working with, and caring for children of varying ages.
-The Resort Nanny will be responsible for keeping the children engaged and safe, running pre-planned, age specific activities.
+The Resort Nanny will be responsible for keeping the children engaged and safe, running pre-planned age specific activities, and creating new and exciting activities.
 You are required to have experience working with young children, ideally as a Nanny or Au Pair, or work within education.

 Rental Wear Assistants